 Squirt Camp deposit is $35.00 required with registration.

-We have one Sr. Counselor and one CIT (Counselor in Training) assigned to every 10 campers.
+We have one Sr. Cabin Leader and one LIT (Leader in Training) assigned to every 10 campers.

 What if my child gets hurt?

 We have volunteer RN’s who spend the week at camp to oversee medical needs.
 If your child gets hurt during the week and needs more care than she can provide, they will be sent to the local hospital.
 You will be notified as soon as possible (usually before they leave).

 Chapel is age-appropriate in both content and length.
 Worship is led by a band made up of our counselors and one of our camp directors.

 We are an evangelical Baptist camp that is conservative in theology.
 Campers from a variety of church affiliations attend our camp and are welcomed.